openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 Storage Group Names
 ~~~~~~~~~~~~~~~~~~~

-Storage groups are created on the VMAX as a result of creation of generic
+Storage groups are created on the PowerMax as a result of creation of generic
 volume groups.
 These storage groups follow a different naming convention
 and are of the following format depending upon whether the groups have a
 name.